scandum/wolfsort/README.md

 Intro
 -----

-This document describes a stable adaptive hybrid radix / quick / merge / drop sort named wolfsort.
+This document describes a stable adaptive hybrid bucket / quick / merge / drop sort named wolfsort.
+The bucket sort, forming the core of wolfsort, is not a comparison sort, so wolfsort can be considered as a member of the radix-sort family.
+Quicksort and mergesort are well known.
 Dropsort gained popularity after it was reinvented as Stalin sort.
 A [benchmark](https://github.com/scandum/wolfsort#benchmark-for-wolfsort-v1154-dripsort) is available at the bottom.

 Why a hybrid?
 -------------
 While an adaptive merge sort is very fast at sorting ordered data, its inability to effectively partition is its greatest weakness.
 Radix sort on the other hand is unable to take advantage of sorted data.
-While quicksort is fast at partitioning, a radix sort is faster on medium-sized arrays in the 1K - 1M element range.
-Dropsort in turn hybradizes surprisingly well with radix and sample sorts.
+While quicksort is fast at partitioning, a bucket sort is faster on medium-sized arrays in the 1K - 1M element range.
+Dropsort in turn hybridizes surprisingly well with bucket and sample sorts.

 History
 -------
 Wolfsort 1, codename: quantumsort, started out with the concept that memory is in abundance on modern systems.
-I theorized that by allocating 8n memory performance could be increased by allowing a radix sort to partition in one pass.
+I theorized that by allocating 8n memory performance could be increased by allowing a bucket sort to partition in one pass.

 Not all the memory would be used or ever accessed however, which is why I envisioned it as a type of poor-man's quantum computing.
 The extra memory only serves to simplify computations.
 The concept